brushnit/Squad-Invasion-Statistics/README.md

 preV5, V5, and postV6 filters need to be configured once on a server by server basis for which match ID marked the first game of the update V5 and V6

 ## Optimizations/Future Plans
--add interopability with default SquadJS match logs -would allow for average match time
+-complete invasionlayers.csv and invasionlayersSE.csv for attack/defend faction and attack/defend ticket accuracy
--add terminal args for configuring input JSON name/file path and output CSV's name/file path, filters, and fields
+-create filters for faction (i.e. filter all layers for faction United States Army on team 1) -add terminal args for configuring input JSON name/file path and output CSV's name/file path, filters, and fields -add interopability with default squadJS match logs -squadJS match logs would allow for average match time analysis

-#Lessons Learned
+## Lessons Learned